-When should a buyer walk away from a bidding war?
+When should a buyer walk away from a multiple bid?
 How can a seller handle multiple offers?

 The intent of this information is primarily targeted to buyers.
 But sellers may also appreciate the strategy.
 As a home seller, it'll provide you with a different perspective, and help you decide whether it's the most effective marketing method for your particular situation.

-Have a great experience to share about a bidding war?
+Have a great experience to share about a multiple offer scenario?
 I invite you to submit your story, article, commentary or questions about it, successful or otherwise.
 Click here to go directly to the submit form.

 In an perfect world, when buying a home, you're the only bidder on your dream home.
-But unless all the planets are aligned and you're in a balanced or buyer's market, you may find yourself in the unenviable position of having to compete with another buyer (or several) who shares your ideals of what constitutes a dream home.
+But unless all the planets are aligned and you're in a balanced or buyer's market, you may find yourself in the unenviable position of having to compete with another buyer (or several) with the same goals.
 If you ever find yourself in such a scenario, here are a few suggestions.

 ... occurs, the property may easily sell for well over the asking price, sometimes at ridiculously high levels.
-If emotions run rampant, you may ultimately buy that beautiful home, but at a price far in excess of what it's realistically worth, at least from an appraiser's perspective.
-And if your lender thinks you were too generous, you'd better have sufficient cash in reserve for a bigger down payment because they may not advance enough funds to allow you to fulfill your Agreement of Purchase and Sale.
-So, be wary.
+If emotions are unchecked, you may ultimately buy that beautiful home, but at a price far in excess of what it's realistically worth, at least from an appraiser's perspective.
+And if your lender thinks you overpaid, you'd better have sufficient cash savings for a bigger down payment because they may not advance enough funds to allow you to fulfill your Agreement of Purchase and Sale.
+So, be careful.

-In certain markets, such as when demand exceeds supply, particularly for highly desirable properties, a common marketing strategy to maximize a sale price for their seller client, agents sometimes deliberately instigate a bidding war.
-They intentionally list a qualified property at a price below what they perceive to be its fair market value.
+In certain markets, such as when demand exceeds supply, particularly for highly desirable properties, a common marketing strategy to maximize a sale price for their seller client, agents sometimes deliberately attempt to set up a multiple offer scenario.
+They intentionally list a property at a price below what they perceive to be its fair market value.

-As part of this strategy, they delay the presentation of offers for a short period to allow all interested buyers and their agents an opportunity to discover and view the listing.
-This usually works great for sellers and their agents, but it can be a frustrating ordeal for the competing buyers.
+As part of this strategy, they list the property, but delay the presentation of offers for a short period to allow all interested buyers and their agents an opportunity to discover and view the listing.
+This usually works well for sellers and their agents, but it can be a frustrating experience for the competing buyers.

-In a bidding war, the terms of all offers are kept confidential between the seller, their agent and each individual buyer and their respective agent.
+In a multiple offer scenario, the terms of all offers are kept confidential between the seller, their agent and each individual buyer and their respective agent.
 In other words, it's a ...

-Common protocol is for all offers to be presented separately, but in one session, and normally in the same order as they were registered with the listing brokerage.
-The seller's agent should allow each buyer rep to present their client's offer.
+Common practice is for all offers to be presented separately, but in one session, and normally in the same order as they were registered with the listing brokerage.
+The seller's agent should allow each buyer rep to personally present their client's offer, or at least attend while it's being presented by the seller's agent.
+(Sadly, however, offers are now simply emailed to the listing brokerage, especially during and after the pandemic.)
 By doing so, the seller's agent can question the buyer agent about their client's offer and obtain valuable information to assist the seller to fairly compare and choose wisely between the multiple bids.

 After an individual presentation, the buyer agent is asked to leave the presentation room, with the listing agent retaining a copy of the offer.
 Each buyer agent is permitted the same opportunity and this continues until all competing bids have been presented.